gliderlabs/docker-consul/README.md

 Once the third host is running, you want to go back to the second host, kill the container, and run it again just as before but without the `-bootstrap` flag.
 You'd then have a full cluster running in production on a private network.

+There is currently an issue when you restart the bootstrap node as a new container with the same publish IP that will cause heartbeats to fail and the node will flap.
+This is because of an ARP table cache problem.
+If you wait about 3-5 minutes because starting again, or use a different IP, it should work fine.
+This issue will be dissolved with the "auto-bootstrapping" capability of Consul 0.4.0.

 ## Opinionated Configuration

 #### Runner command